ShreyashDahiwale/JavaScriptLearning/10_Classes_and_OOPs/Notes.md

 Encapsulation (Encapsulation is a way to restrict access to some components of an object, such as data members and methods) Inheritance
 Polymorphism (One function many forms)

+## JavaScript has a Prototypial Behaviour
+In JavaScript, everything is object.
+Array, String, Function Object's prototype is null in the end.

+array ---> object ----> null
+string ---> object ----> null